 Therefore, as at 31 December 2020 the loan agreement between the Company and KfW was revised and reduced from EUR 150 million to EUR 30 million.
-As at 31 December 2023 and 2022 no tranche was withdrawn/utilized and the Company paid a commitment fee of GEL 222 thousand recognized in finance cost (2022: GEL 225 thousand).
+As at 31 December 2024 and 2023 no tranche was withdrawn/utilized and the Company paid a commitment fee of GEL 110 thousand recognized in finance cost (2023: GEL 222 thousand).
+Subsequent to the reporting date, in February 2025, the loan agreement was cancelled.